saif-ellafi/foundryvtt-minimal-ui/README.md

 * Macro Bar may be repositioned along the X-Axis

 ## Left Side Control Buttons
+* May be shown normally, partially visible or auto-hide mode on mouse over
 * Left controls may be collapsed into a single column (or not)
-* May be shown normally or auto-hide mode on mouse over
 * Left controls may be standard or small size
 * Left controls may be repositioned along the Y-Axis